 - Has accuracy

-In this dry cut saw vs. band saw comparison, see that dry cut saw is best in complicated projects while band saws are best for straight and fast cuts.
+In this dry-cut vs. band saw comparison, see that a dry-cut saw is best for complicated projects while band saws are best for straight and fast cuts.

 It’s up to you.
 Choose the best saw that suits your needs in woodwork.